-The Grand Lake safety camp and kids funfair is an off-shoot of Camp Bandage - Broken Arrow, which was started in 1983 by Dr. A.L.
+Everyone's favorite safety camp and kids' fun fair, Camp Bandage – Grand Lake is an off-shoot of Camp Bandage - Broken Arrow, which was started in 1983 by Dr. A.L.
 Gerner and his wife, Shirley.
-An annual event for more than 30 years, Camp Bandage was designed to educate the community of how common accidents and injuries could be prevented.
+Camp Bandage was designed as an annual one-day event to educate the community about how common accidents and injuries can be prevented.

 Over the years, the Broken Arrow event has grown and expanded its focus to include all aspects of safety and disaster preparedness.
 Camp Bandage – Grand Lake is an extension of that growth.

-A community outreach project of this magnitude fits right in with our existing substance abuse prevention program, GaDuGi, said Jennifer Hinson, Grand Nation executive director.
+"A community outreach project of this magnitude fits right in with our existing substance abuse prevention program, GaDuGi," said Jennifer Hinson, Grand Nation executive director.

-For instance, were trying to promote Responsible Recreation on the lake.
-Camp Bandage – Grand Lake teaches kids about being safe on the water and being safe at home.
-Its an obvious platform where we could impact 500-plus kids in one day.
-That was an opportunity we didn't want to pass up.
+"For instance, we're trying to promote Responsible Recreation on the lake.
+Camp Bandage – Grand Lake teaches kids about being safe on the water, as well as being safe at home.
+It's an obvious platform where we could impact hundreds of kids in one day.
+This was an opportunity we didn't want to pass up."

-Camp Bandage is an awesome safety program for kids with lots of activities for learning, said Dianna McIntyre, owner and operator of Grand Lake RV Resort.
-We thoroughly enjoy it and think its a wonderful experience.
+"Camp Bandage is an awesome safety program for kids with lots of activities for learning," said Dianna McIntyre, owner and operator of Grand Lake RV Resort.
+"We thoroughly enjoy it and think it's a wonderful experience."

 From admission and prizes to hot dogs and drinks, everything is free at Camp Bandage – Grand Lake thanks to the generosity of sponsors.